Juggernaut102/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User enters the `exit` command
 2. EduDex displays a goodbye message
 3. EduDex closes the application
+Use case ends.

 **Extensions:**
 - **2a.
 User has unsaved changes (for future versions)**
     - 2a1.
-EduDex prompts to confirm exit
+EduDex displays warning message
     - 2a2.
+EduDex asks for confirmation
-User confirms or cancels
+    - 2a3.
+User confirms
+    - Use case resumes from step 3.

 ---